Syncano/syncano-socket-aws-elastic-transcoder/README.md

 #### create-preset
-This endpoint reates a preset with settings that you specify
+This endpoint creates a preset with settings that you specify

 [Aws create-preset guide](https://docs.aws.amazon.com/elastictranscoder/latest/developerguide/create-preset.html)